bevyengine/bevy-website/content/news/2024-??-??-dream-job/index.md

 - a mechanism for ambitious contributors to build consensus and radically change things

-The `bevy_color` working group was a wonderful bubbling hub of activity that tackled all of the gnarly corners of writing a color library from scratch, the 0.14 release working group really helped take the pressure off of Cart and I, even if it was a slog.
+The `bevy_color` working group was a wonderful bubbling hub of activity that tackled all of the gnarly corners of writing a color library from scratch, while the 0.14 release working group really helped take the pressure off of Cart and I, even if it was a slog.

 I'm really excited to see what the open groups (relations, text, audio, picking, contributing guide, scenes, render graph and curves) put together over the next year!
 I'll stir the pot periodically to keep things moving along smoothly, but overall I'm delighted by how well this experiment in self-organization has gone.

-## Technical Future: UI that doesn't Suck
+## Technical Future: UI That Doesn't Suck

 Right now, Bevy has a critical technical limitation: our UI solution sucks.
-While of course you could argue that *all* UI solutions sucks, `bevy_ui` is remarkably underbaked.
+While of course you could argue that *all* UI solutions suck, `bevy_ui` is remarkably underbaked.
 There's too much boilerplate, there are virtually no premade widgets, and most of the hard problems are handed off to the user.

 While things *have* improved substantially since Bevy's initial release, `bevy_ui` operates at the same level as HTML: just raw data structures to be manipulated.